 Total Newsroom Training is designed to increase the ability of your news organization to provide watchdog and enterprise coverage for your community, and to produce work that can lead to changes and improvements in those communities.

-For two days, we provide custom training in your newsroom based on the needs of your organization.
+For two days, we provide training in your newsroom based on the needs of your organization.
 We’ll provide hands-on training using spreadsheets and other data tools, plus cover investigative reporting topics that could include:

 IRE works with reporters and editors to help them launch stories and projects.
 This can involve brainstorming, story planning, sourcing, etc. We will also be available to consult with reporters, editors and producers from the news organizations in the months following training.

 Dates of the training will be coordinated with the winning newsrooms and trainer.
 Training must be completed by September 2023.

 We want to see the work you’ve produced after IRE training.
 Send us a link via Twitter or email.

 Adam M. Rhodes is a first-generation Cuban American journalist whose work primarily focuses on queer people and the criminal justice system.
 Their recent work has examined HIV treatment access in Puerto Rico, HIV criminalization in Illinois, and a homophobic capital murder trial in the state.
 Rhodes was most recently a staff writer and social justice reporter at the Chicago Reader, and they have been published in outlets including BuzzFeed News and The Washington Post.

 Looks like you haven't made a choice yet.